MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 At a minimum, you should reserve the following number of DHCP addresses:

-- One IP address per cluster (workload, AKS Host), and one IP address per Kubernetes service.
+- One IP address per cluster (workload and AKS Host), and one IP address per Kubernetes service.

 You can see how the number of required IP addresses is variable depending on the number of workload clusters and control plane and worker nodes you have in your environment.
 We recommend reserving 256 IP addresses (/24 subnet) in your DHCP IP pool.

 #### VIP Pool Range

 Virtual IP (VIP) pools are strongly recommended for an AKS on Azure Stack HCI deployment.
 VIP pools are a range of reserved static IP addresses that are used for long-lived deployments to guarantee that your deployment and application workloads are always reachable.
 Currently, we only support IPv4 addresses, so you must verify that you have disabled IPv6 on all network adapters.
-Make sure your virtual IP addresses are not a part of the DHCP IP reserve.
+Also, make sure your virtual IP addresses are not a part of the DHCP IP reserve.

 At a minimum, you should reserve the following number of IP addresses in your VIP pool: